Blockchain-Learning-Group/dapp-fundamentals/course-content/2-NEW-intro-to-dapps.rst

       document.getElementById('content')
     );

-- Begin by defining a brand new component, JavaScript class, beneath the existing ``<ProductList>`` component
+- Begin by defining a brand new component, JavaScript class, beneath the existing ``<ProductRegistry>`` component

   .. code-block:: html